Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-Stochastic block models (SBM) have been popularly used for modeling social networks \cite{holland1983sbm, karrer2011dcsbm}, since they directly capture notions of social homophily that ``like befriends like'' \cite{mcpherson1987homophily, mcpherson2001birds}, and social segregation \cite{moody2001race}.
-They are a discrete space model wherein nodes are divided into communities or ``blocks'', whose probabilistic connections are modeled by block-level parameters.
-In essence, SBMs are a form of ``graph-coarsening'' wherein edges between nodes can be aggregated into edges between blocks of nodes \cite{peixoto2014nestedsbm}.
-This property can be leveraged to study the SPLD in empirical graphs (see Appendix \ref{sec:graphcoarsening}).
-Theorem \ref{lemma:general_sbm_equiv} in Appendix \ref{sec:apdx_sbm_equiv} shows that there exists an $\epsilon$-equivalent SBM for any general random graph model with independent edges.
-This property can be used to approximate a continuous space model by an SBM via discretization up to a desired level of accuracy.
-Establishing a framework for the SPLD in SBMs thus yields applications in a wide variety of settings.
+Stochastic block models (SBMs) have been widely used for modeling social networks \cite{holland1983sbm, karrer2011dcsbm}, since they directly capture notions of social homophily that ``like befriends like'' \cite{mcpherson1987homophily, mcpherson2001birds}, and social segregation \cite{moody2001race}.
+They are discrete space models wherein nodes are divided into communities or ``blocks'', whose probabilistic connections are modeled by block-level parameters.
+In essence, SBMs are a form of ``network coarsening'' wherein edges between nodes can be aggregated into edges between blocks of nodes \cite{peixoto2014nestedsbm}.
+This property can be leveraged to study the GLD in empirical networks (see Sec. \ref{sec:graphcoarsening}).
+Theorem \ref{lemma:general_sbm_equiv} in Appendix \ref{sec:apdx_general} shows that there exists an $\epsilon$-equivalent SBM for any SGRN model, that is, one can approximate a continuous space model by an SBM via discretization up to a desired level of accuracy.
+Establishing a framework for the GLD in SBMs therefore yields applications in a large variety of settings.